 Find out the basics of a solar charge controller, what it does, how it works, and how to select the correct size for an off grid solar power system.
 A charge controller is an important component in a battery based solar system and are not used in straight grid tie systems.

 Solar charge controllers are categorized by both amperage and voltage.
 You will need one that can support the voltage of your solar panel array, and output to the battery bank's voltage (usually 12, 24 or 48VDC).

 Be sure to protect this important part of your system with appropriate overcurrent protection before and after the solar controller (see Enclosures, Electrical & Safety for options).

-What is PWM & MPPT?
+What are PWM & MPPT?

 Now that you know what size solar controller to look for, identify which type of solar charge controller is right for your application: MPPT or PWM.

-Additionally, some solar controllers offer adjustable control voltage set points, low voltage disconnect, overload protection and metering.
+Additionally, some solar controllers offer adjustable control voltage set points, low voltage disconnect, overload protection, and metering.
 If you plan to run a DC load, you can connect it directly to the solar charge controller.
 If the solar controller is equipped with a low voltage disconnect (LVD), then the solar charge controller can detect when the battery is low and shut off the DC load until the battery is charged.